wglugla/ProposEvent-server/README.md

 # ProposEvent-server - REST API

+> This repository is archived.
+It means that I don't work on it anymore.
+I publish it to show my programming progress.

 This is a server for the project **ProposEvent**
 You can check client app here: [ProposEvent-client](https://github.com/wglugla/ProposEvent-client),